Barqawiz/Snnapy2-Filters/README.md

 ## Disclaimer
 This library use photos available free in the internet, if any of example photos have license please contact the library owner directly to add the license or delete the content.
 Expected response on requests within 3 days.
 - Overlays provided from freepik
-- Faces in the video provided from unsplash free data set
+- Faces provided from unsplash free data set

 License
 -------